 perspective on the LDS faith.
 And so I have of late visited a few

-“ex-Mormon” websites, including, of course, this one.
+“ex-Mormon” websites.
 I have been fascinated

 lead a few doubters out the door of Mormonism to a “life after Mormonism.”

 The pivot-point in my exit were those two years at BYU.
 But before I get to

 all that, here’s a brief account of what led up to it.